Alarm Monitoring and Security Monitoring

 Source: 1992 Code Sections 8-6-22(B) and 8-6-99; Ord.
 031023-12; Ord.
 031211-11.

 This Code of Ordinances and/or any other documents that appear on this site may not reflect the most current legislation adopted by the Municipality.
 American Legal Publishing Corporation provides these documents for informational purposes only.
 These documents should not be relied upon as the definitive authority for local legislation.
-Additionally, the formatting and pagination of the posted documents varies from the formatting and pagination of the official copy.
+Additionally, the formatting and pagination of the posted documents vary from the formatting and pagination of the official copy.
 The official printed copy of a Code of Ordinances should be consulted prior to any action being taken.

 For further information regarding the official version of any of this Code of Ordinances or other documents posted on this site, please contact the Municipality directly or contact American Legal Publishing